 - Open.FileId is set to a generated value that uniquely identifies this Open in Session.OpenTable.
 The SMB2 server MUST reserve -1 for invalid FileId. - Open.DurableFileId is set to a generated value that uniquely identifies this open in GlobalOpenTable. - Open.Session is set to refer to the session that performed the open. - Open.Connection is set to refer to the connection on which the open request was received. - Open.ClientGuid is set to Open.Connection.ClientGuid. - Open.LocalOpen is set to the open of the object in the local resource received as part of the local create operation. - Open.GrantedAccess is the access granted to the caller for the open by the underlying object store.
-It MUST be equal to the DesiredAccess specified in the request, except in the case where MAXIMUM\ALLOWED is included in the DesiredAccess. - If Open.GrantedAccess includes FILE EXECUTE, the server MUST set FILE READ DATA in Open.GrantedAccess. - Open.OplockLevel is set to SMB2\OPLOCK\LEVEL\NONE. - Open.OplockState is set to None. - Open.OplockTimeout is set to 0. - Open.IsDurable is set to FALSE. - Open.DurableOpenTimeout is set to 0. - Open.DurableOwner is set to NULL.
+It MUST be equal to the DesiredAccess specified in the request, except in the case where MAXIMUM\ALLOWED is included in the DesiredAccess. - If Open.GrantedAccess includes FILE\EXECUTE, the server MUST set FILE\READ\DATA in Open.GrantedAccess. - Open.OplockLevel is set to SMB2\OPLOCK\LEVEL\NONE. - Open.OplockState is set to None. - Open.OplockTimeout is set to 0. - Open.IsDurable is set to FALSE. - Open.DurableOpenTimeout is set to 0.

-- Open.EnumerationLocation is set to 0.

-- Open.EnumerationSearchPattern is set to an empty string.
+- Open.DurableOwner is set to NULL.

 - Open.CurrentEaIndex is set to 1.

 - Open.CurrentQuotaIndex is set to 1.

 - Open.TreeConnect is set to refer to the TreeConnect on which the open request was performed and Open.TreeConnect.OpenCount MUST be increased by 1.

 - Open.LockCount is set to 0.

 - Open.PathName is set to the full local path that the current open is performed on.